tttsaurus/Ingame-Info-Reborn-Wiki/docs/wiki/spotify.md

 ## Setup

-A config file example is as follows
+A config file example is as follows.
 ```yaml
 spotify {
     # Whether to enable the whole integration module [default: false]